 Parliament should defer consideration of the CPRS bill and institute a fully independent Royal Commission of enquiry into the evidence for and against a dangerous human influence on climate.
 We add ….. that the scientific community is now so polarised on the controversial issue of dangerous global warming that proper due diligence on the matter can only be achieved where competent scientific witnesses are cross-examined under oath and under strict rules of evidence”.

-Bob Carter is a geologist and environmental scientist who studies ancient climate change.
+Bob Carter was a geologist and environmental scientist who studied ancient climate change.
 It was his curse to be a man of integrity in a field colonised by careerists and charlatans.